Major Section: PROOF-CHECKER

 We use the word ``command'' to refer to the name itself, e.g.

-.
+rewrite.
 We use the word ``instruction'' to refer to an input to

-the interactive system, e.g. (rewrite foo)
+the interactive system, e.g. (rewrite foo) or (help split).
+Of

 course, we allow commands with no arguments as instructions in many

-.
-In such cases, command
+cases, e.g. rewrite.
+In such cases, command is treated identically

-to (command)
+to (command).

 proof-checker help facility